stzn/TIL/SwiftAutomatedTestStrategy/README.md

 Comparing with unit/isolated tests:

-- require at least two components collaborating, tests are bound to be lengthy (e.g. require more setup),
+- require at least two components collaborating, tests are bound to be lengthy (e.g. require more setup)
 - more complex or more laborious to maintain (e.g. shared state management)
 - fragile (e.g. tiny changes in one component may create a cascade of failing tests that are hard to debug and fix)
 - tend to increase the amount of code used in all three Given/When/Then test blocks potentially leading to unreadable and unmaintainable blocks of code, then the cost for diving back in later—to extend or debug an issue—is too high
 - the number of integration tests required corresponds to the number of paths/states the system can be in.
 - use real implementations are frequent and also very expensive, time wise operations.

-### 3. UI tests
+## 3. UI tests

 They represent end-to-end tests we run through the user interface.